alexanderbez/titan/README.md

 See `$ titan --help` for further usage.

+Note:

-Note: Titan by default looks for configuration in `$HOME/.titan/config.toml`.
+- Titan by default looks for configuration in `$HOME/.titan/config.toml`.
+- Titan operates through a series of provided LCD clients.
+More than a single client should be provided and each client should be up-to-date and trusted.

 ## Example Configuration